 9. GO TO NATIONAL AND STATE PARKS

-When documentary filmmaker Rick Burns called national parks "America's best idea," he probably didn't have Budget Travelers in mind.
+When documentary filmmaker Ken Burns called national parks "America's best idea," he probably didn't have Budget Travelers in mind.
 But compared with any other vacation spot on earth, our national parks—and many state parks for that matter—deliver serious bang for the buck.
 Sure, there's an admission price (usually per car rather than per person), and you've got to line up lodgings (inside a major national park that can be around $200 per night), but once inside the park the wildlife, trails, ranger talks, evening presentations, junior ranger programs, and just about everything else is on the house.
 To paraphrase Verdi's famous quote about Italy: You may have the universe if I may have a fire-lit ranger talk at Glacier National Park on a crisp late-summer evening.

 10. LOOK FOR PACKAGE DEALS

 Don't tell!
 Airlines and hotels are willing to practically give away their inventory rather than see it go empty.
 That's right.
 Airlines sell their seats at rock-bottom prices.
 Hotels do the same for their rooms.
 Why haven't you heard this before?
 Because they don't exactly go parading down the street announcing it to the world.
 Instead, they roll those empty airplane seats and hotel beds into package deals.
 When you book a package deal, you'll get a good rate on airfare and hotels, some meals, often guided tours, and some ground transportation.
 Don't believe us?
 Take a look at a package deal and then try to book the airfare and hotel separately—the package will almost always be significantly less.